 There’s no doubt that the ACT and SAT are big components of a college application.
 So it makes sense that people want to prepare for them.
-However, there are right and wrong ways to prepare.
-Check out this list of do’s and don’ts of ACT / SAT prep to make sure you’re on the right track!
+However, there are right and wrong ways to prep for the ACT and SAT.
+Check out this list of do’s and don’ts of ACT and SAT prep to make sure you’re on the right track!

 DO Start Preparation Early